• Skip to main content

 April 6, 2018

 Approaches to pain management have evolved over the last decade.
 Medical professionals increasingly put you at the center of all aspects of pain management, and that is a good thing.
 A common misconception is that pain medications such as opioids are the go to for pain management, but this couldn’t be further from the truth.
-There are many ways your doctor can help you manage your pain.
+There are many ways your provider can help you manage your pain.

 Encourage Communication